Connecticut Trusts, Estates and Probate Attorney Helping You Plan

 Contact an estate planning law firm you can trust

-For estate planning services in Hartford and throughout Connecticut, call the Law Offices of Matthew J. Lefevre, Esq., P.C. at 860-967-3033or contact us online to schedule an initial consultation.
+For estate planning services in Hartford and Litchfield County and throughout Connecticut, call the Law Offices of Matthew J. Lefevre, Esq., P.C. at 860-522-6288 or contact us online to schedule an initial consultation.